-The Day Jimi Hendrix, Joni Mitchell and Others Held an MLK Tribute Jam Session
+When Jimi Hendrix, Joni Mitchell and Others Held a MLK Tribute Jam

-The same night in Boston, Mayor Kevin White and city councilman Tom Atkins feared the onset of riots in wake of King's assassination.
-They called on none other than James Brown to calm the city.
-Brown’s scheduled concert at the Boston Garden was, at last minute notice, aired live over public television station WGBH in an attempt to keep people home.
+The same night in Boston, Mayor Kevin White and city councilman Tom Atkins feared the onset of riots in the wake of King's assassination.
+They called on James Brown to calm the city.
+His scheduled concert at the Boston Garden was, at last-minute notice, aired live over public television station WGBH in an attempt to keep people home.

-See the Jimi Hendrix Experience and Other Rockers in the Top 100 Albums of the ’70s
+See Jimi Hendrix Among the Top 100 Live Albums

 Check Out Jimi Hendrix’s Guitar Hero Yearbook Picture